NoName-exe/revanced-extended/README.md

 That's also why I created this fork, to allow more people to discover ReVanced without having to patch the application, so that it is ready to use.
 ReVanced updates are not regular, but are stable.

-I thank Team Vanced for creating YouTube Vanced and I also thank Team ReVanced for resurrecting Vanced, and for allowing us to use YouTube with more features.
+I thank Team Vanced for creating YouTube Vanced and Team ReVanced for resurrecting Vanced, and to Inotia00 to propose an improved version of ReVanced.

+You deserve more popularity.